jayJs/jay/README.md

 After some time I've found the code getting cluttered, some things not working in some browsers and myself doing the same mistakes over and over again.

 A Single Page App (SPA) architecture relying on a REST API has become my weapon of choice.
 The jQuery part I did not choose, this is derived from all of the clients who cannot choose their browsers.
 Nevertheless, a SPA architecture with jQuery can cause quite a lot of stress, especially when I try to add new features later on.
 To quote a former coworker - this javascript thing can become a flea circus real easy.

-This architecture has two quirks:
-You have to turn views off after using them, which feels awkward in the beginning.
-The upside of this is that contemporary apps do not always rely on menus, it's rather a random thing turning other random things on and off.
-The other quirk is that views have to be defined before the models.
-I've never tried defining controllers before models.

 The name J or Jay is a wordplay with the name jQuery.
 I also like Jay-Z.